bharatmakhija/Python/readme.md

 # A note for you :)
 I add content in this in my free time(mostly weekends) or sometimes in weekdays when i am early from office.
 This is still in progress and lots of things are yet to be added.
-Please feel free to fork and back something valuable, will really appretiate that!!
+Please feel free to fork and add back something valuable, will really appretiate that!!
 Meanwhile I will keep adding and updating the content.

 <h3>Some basics to keep here: </h3>